Could it be time for you to get out your painter’s smock and brushes?

 Even so, neuroscience research often begins with simple observations about what’s helpful in working with patients (and what isn’t).

-And in our Brain-Smart webinar series, we’ve pulled together leading experts to help us understand what interventions work, and why.
-The webinars are free to watch at the time of broadcast – you just need to sign up.
+And in our Brain courses, we’ve pulled together leading experts in various courses to help us understand what interventions work, and why.
+The courses are on our website – just click here.

 But for now, let’s get back to the emphasis on encouraging creativity as a brain-healthy behavior (and as early as possible in life).
 What are some the best strategies you’ve used to convince patients to make and sustain similar changes sooner rather than later?
 Please leave a comment below.